 Paul Mellon Centre London x The Sunderland Collection

 An academic partnership centred around art.
-4 June 2026 - 15 January 2027

-The Paul Mellon Centre in London and The Sunderland Collection are delighted to announce a new academic partnership on the themes of counter-colonialism and embodied mapping, centred around a presentation of work by Nubian artist Fathi Hassan.
+The Paul Mellon Centre in London and The Sunderland Collection are delighted to announce a new academic partnership on the themes of counter-colonialism and embodied mapping, centred around a presentation of works by Nubian artist Fathi Hassan.

 Curated by Beth Greenacre of The Sunderland Collection Art Programme, the hang reflects a shared commitment of both The Sunderland Collection and the Paul Mellon Centre to bring together contemporary artistic practice and historical research.